islomar/islomar.github.io/_posts/2025-03-16-questions-and-answers-bilbostack-2024.md

 1. **Thanks for the talk!
 In your opinion, what would be a good branching strategy?
 Currently, having baby-commits and merging into the main branch, we opt for squash and merge, which creates a new commit and loses the trace of the old commits, leading to a commit hell when reviewing PRs.
 They usually ask us to try to make a single commit per feature and then merge (not fast-forward) and I manage that with git --amend.**
    - My first answer: “it depends” 😜
-   - My second answer: the branching strategy that generally allows for fast feedback and a continuous, sustainable value contribution is “Trunk-Based Development” with a single default branch (accompanied, as I mentioned in the talk, by pair/ensemble programming, TDD, a secure, repeatable, and powerful pipeline, micro-commits, etc.).
+   - My second answer: the branching strategy that generally allows for fast feedback and a continuous, sustainable value contribution is “Trunk-Based Development”, better with a single default branch (accompanied, as I mentioned in the talk, by pair/ensemble programming, TDD, a secure, repeatable, and powerful pipeline, micro-commits, etc.).
    - Personally, I prioritize the continuous flow and getting the commit to Production as soon as possible over having an “immaculate” commit history.
 What is always important is that the commits are descriptive and clearly state the “why” above all (“the what” is implicit in the commit).
    - In line with what you mentioned, the good folks at [Codely](https://codely.com/) recorded a video a couple of years ago with their opinions on the matter.
 I think it might interest you if you can’t work with a single branch.
-I highly recommend it: ["Git Merge vs Rebase vs Squash: Which strategy should we choose?"](https://www.youtube.com/watch?v=HlmZLXMOpEM)
+I highly recommend it (it's in Spanish): ["Git Merge vs Rebase vs Squash: Which strategy should we choose?"](https://www.youtube.com/watch?v=HlmZLXMOpEM)

 1. **What are the advantages and disadvantages of having tests in a Git hook?**
    - **Clarification:** Everything you put in Git hooks must be “fast.”
 What “fast” means depends on the sensitivity of each person or team, but in my experience any execution that exceeds 5 seconds starts to “hurt” (pushes can take a little longer because we run them less frequently, but not much longer).
 In any case, and in my opinion, it’s better to wait “a little” at the time of commit-push than to face too many “surprises” later (a context switch problem).
 Also, in my opinion, it is wise to balance what is included in the pre-commit and what in the pre-push (see [examples in the diagrams with real cases from the talk](./2024-01-29-slides-and-resources-talk-bilbostack-2024.md)).